glouppe/info8010-deep-learning/lecture6.md

 These bounding boxes are finally merged by .bold[Non-Maximum Suppression] to produce the final predictions over a small number of objects.

 .footnote[Credits: Sermanet et al, 2013.]

+???

+NMS:
+1. Start with all detection boxes, each with a confidence score
+2. Sort all boxes by confidence score (highest to lowest)
+3. Select the box with highest confidence score, add it to the final detection list
+4. Calculate Io between this box and all remaining boxes
+5. Discard boxes with IoU greater than a predefined threshold (typically 0.5-0.7)
+6. Repeat steps 3-5 until no boxes remain

+IoU = Area of Intersection / Area of Union
+(range from 0 (no overlap) to 1 (perfect overlap))

 ---